health (gynaecological) problems happen more often in women with HIV, and can

-(smear test) to check for these cells so that you can receive prompt treatment
+(smear tests) to check for these cells so that you can receive prompt treatment

 to remove them.
-All HIV-positive women should have a cervical
+There are no symptoms of having this sort of HPV.
+All women with HIV should have a cervical

 screen soon after they are diagnosed with HIV, again after six months and then every year after that.
-Treatment for
+This is more

 strains of HPV can cause genital warts, but these don’t always leave visible

 signs.
-They can be detected by cervical screening and treated by applying a
+They can also be detected by cervical screening and treated by applying

-HSV-2) can last longer and be more painful if you have HIV.
-The anti-viral drug aciclovir can help shorten the duration of herpes episodes.
+herpes attacks can happen more often, last longer and be more painful if you

+drug aciclovir can help shorten the duration of herpes episodes.
 If you are

-getting regular episodes of herpes, you may wish to consider taking aciclovir every day
+getting regular episodes of herpes, you may want to consider taking aciclovir

 as vaginal candidiasis (thrush),